 Cllr RH reported that the VH was due to open on 1st September.
-They had read the Government guidelines and the report from ACRE on the reopening rules.
+They had read the Government guidelines and the report from ACRE (action in community buildings in rural England) on the reopening rules.
 It involved more cleaning and although some of this responsibility could be passed to the hirers it was still a large task to the committee.

 81/20 Clerks Report

 The Clerk reported that there were new guidelines from Government about the accessibility of the website which had to be implemented by September 2020.
 The Clerk had circulated the new rules to the website administrator, and she was in process of completing them This would incur a cost.